CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Experiments

 \subsubsection{Comparison with State-of-the-art}

 We compare our methods with four SOTA CNN-based methods, whose training processes are set the same as ours for a fair comparison: \begin{itemize} \item{Sun19~\cite{sun2019fingerprint}: In~\cite{sun2019fingerprint}, a feature learning module, called CALP, is proposed, and the positioning method is composed of a cascade of five CALP modules followed by a FC layer.} \item{Arnold19~\cite{arnold2019novel}: The method consists of two Conv layers, two pooling layers with a stride $(1,4)$ and four FC layers with 128 hidden neurons.
 For the Conv layers, we set the kernel size as $(5,5)$.} \item{Chin20~\cite{chin2020intelligent}: The method has four cascaded gated Conv, Conv, and pooling layers with stride $(1,4)$, plus a $6$-layer FCN, where the hidden neurons have a configuration of $1024$-$512$-$256$-$256$-$64$-$2$.
 The method is originally proposed for a system with $924$ subcarriers; therefore, it uses a large pooling stride.
 When we apply it to the Ku Leuven Boardroom datasets, we reduce the pooling stride from $(1,4)$ to $(1,2)$.
-We also enlarge the convolution kernel from $(1,3)$ to $(5,5)$.} \item{Bast20~\cite{de2020csi}: The authors of~\cite{de2020csi} are also the releasers of Ku Leuven datasets.
-Their network contains 13 Conv layers, improved with skip connection and drop-out layers, and three FC layers at the end.} \end{itemize}
+We also enlarge the convolution kernel from $(1,3)$ to $(5,5)$ for better performance.} \item{Bast20~\cite{de2020csi}: The authors of~\cite{de2020csi} are also the releasers of Ku Leuven datasets.
+Their network contains 13 Conv layers, improved with skip connection and drop-out layers, and three FC layers at the end.} \item{{MHSA22~\cite{liu2022mhsa}: The authors of~\cite{liu2022mhsa}\footnote{The authors also propose a method called MHSA-EC by computing and using effective CSI.
+As the subcarrier used by each antenna is not provided in the dataset, we are unable to calculate the effective CSI, thus we do not compare with MHSA-EC.} also implement attention mechanism in their network.
+In their network, a 1D-CNN is used to extract features from the spatial dimension and the frequency dimension of CSI, respectively, followed by a stack of 1D self-attention layers.
+This setting differs from our method where these two dimensions are always jointly considered, where 2D-Conv and 2D-attention are utilized.
+We set the number of 1D Conv layers as $4$ and the feature maps across layers as $64$, which have been fine-tuned.
+Also, we use $4$ MHSA layers, following~\cite{liu2022mhsa}.}} \item{{Wang18~\cite{wang2018deep}: The positioning network used in~\cite{wang2018deep} contains $3$ Convs with $5\times 5$ kernels and $1$ Conv with $3\times 3$ kernels.
+A $(2,2)$ AveP is used after each Conv.
+At last, the features are flattened and mapped to locations via a FC layer.
+We use the raw CSI in KU Leuven datasets as the input to the network\footnote{The authors of~\cite{wang2018deep} also propose two preprocessing steps, 1) estimating AoA from CSI, and 2) constructing multiple images from AoA maps in different timestamps.
+These two steps cannot be repeated in Ku Leuven datasets, thus we omit these steps.}.}} \item{{Hoang20~\cite{hoang2020cnn}: Work~\cite{hoang2020cnn} uses three $5\times 5$ Convs with $10$ output features to extract information from CSI, followed by a 2-layer FCN.
+The number of hidden neurons in FCN is set as $1/10$ the feature size in CNN originally.
+This setting exceeds the GPU memory limit in the training phase.
+Thus, we reduce $1/10$ to $1/20$, and the FCN has a size of $3200$-$2$.}} \end{itemize}